csharpie/widget_store/README.md

     * Widget Xtreme

 * Quantity
-    * No less than 1 and you may not have partial quanities
+    * No less than 1 and you may not have partial quantities

 * Earliest Date By
     * No less than 1 week from today